silfoo/projectbookstore/README.md

  - `data.sql`

  In this file I created some initial information about books, and save it into the database.
- All information that we will modify is only temporal, in any case, if you want to change any information, you are availabe to do it using this file.
+ All information that we will modify is only temporal, in any case, if you want to change any information, you are available to do it using this file.

 #### i18n